 Police in Varanasi

-Corruption is a very big issue in India nowadays and everyone is talking about it.
-Even we saw the result in Delhi state assembly elections how Aam Aadmi Party changed the government only on the issue of corruption.
-I was also very excited after seeing the result of Delhi elections but sometimes such things happen which make me feel like there is just no way to kill corruption in this country.
-It was a friend’s wedding last week in Varanasi and I went to attend it.
-After the wedding was finished, all of my friends returned back home but one of them parked his motorbike right in front of his home on the main street which is very usual thing for a city like Varanasi where there is no parking space available anywhere.
+Corruption is a very big issue in India nowadays, and everyone is talking about it.
+We even saw the results in the Delhi state assembly elections, where the Aam Aadmi Party changed the government solely on the issue of corruption.
+I was very excited after seeing the results of the Delhi elections, but sometimes things happen that make me feel like there is just no way to kill corruption in this country.
+Last week, I attended a friend’s wedding in Varanasi.
+After the wedding was finished, all of my friends returned home, but one of them parked his motorbike right in front of his home on the main street, which is usual in a city like Varanasi where there is no parking space available anywhere.

-We had no idea where to find him.
-We requested him to kindly confirm their location by talking with them on phone but the officer just didn’t want to help us.
-He always felt more interested in his sleep.
-Anyways, we decided to go back to the same location and luckily found those police guys.
-We explained them our situation and they were easy.
+We had no idea where to find them.
+We requested the officer to kindly confirm their location by talking with them on the phone, but the officer just didn’t want to help us.
+He always seemed more interested in his sleep.
+Anyway, we returned to the same location and luckily found those police officers.
+We explained our situation and they were cooperative.
 They asked us to go back to the police station and have the officer talk with them.
-Now we went back to the police station and again found the officer sleeping.
-It was a serious pain to wake him up but the mission was successful, we were able to wake him up.
-Now he opened a register, looked at a few pages and found he page where he had written the bike number.
+Back at the police station, we again found the officer sleeping.
+It was a serious pain to wake him up, but the mission was successful.
+He opened a register, looked at a few pages, and found the page where he had written the bike number.

-I just did not know what to tell him but I told him that we are laughing only because our bike is secured with the police.
-Anyways, after waiting for 15-20 minutes we asked the awaken police to wake up the sleeping policeman, hahaha.
-Finally the officer woke up, again looked at the documents and now asked for Rs.
-500. We all started looking at each other and asked him why he needed Rs.
-500. As we asked this question to him, he got upset, closed the register and again went asleep by asking us to go to the court the next day.
-We knew it very well that if we go to the court then we will have to bribe to maybe 10 people because everything is super corrupt at the courts also.
+The awake policeman who was listening told us, “Now you are laughing too much, but imagine what would have happened if a thief had stolen your bike.”
+I didn’t know what to tell him, but I replied that we were laughing only because our bike was safe with the police.
+After waiting 15 to 20 minutes, we asked the awake policeman to wake the sleeping officer.
+Finally, the officer woke up, looked at the documents again, and asked for Rs.
+500. We all looked at each other and asked why he needed Rs.
+500. When we asked this question, he got upset, closed the register, and fell asleep again, asking us to go to court the next day.

-It was already 4 AM and we had no hope other than bribing him.
+We knew well that if we went to court, we’d have to bribe maybe 10 people, because everything is super corrupt at the courts too.
+It was already 4 AM, and we had no hope other than bribing him.
 We finally gave him Rs.
 500 and got our bike back.
-But when I think about the behavior of that police guy, it makes me feel like our police is formed to torture us and nothing else.
-The policeman had no interest in helping us, he was always trying to make the situation more complicated.
-He was very rude, corrupt, fat, lazy, sleepy and a bigger thief than regular thieves.
-And I have never ever met any policeman who was better than him.
-I have also not ever met any person who said that he ever found a helping policeman.
-I think it is definitely a need of the time to dismiss entire police system and bring new fresh people with a different training.
+But when I think about that policeman’s behavior, it makes me feel like our police exists to torture us and nothing else.
+The policeman had no interest in helping, always tried to make the situation more complicated, and was very rude, corrupt, fat, lazy, sleepy, and a bigger thief than regular thieves.
+And I have never met any policeman better than him.
+I have also never met anyone who said they found a helpful policeman.

-Yesterday I saw something inhuman crazy activity in BHU.
-I have already had so many bad experiences with BHU and what I saw yesterday really shocked me.
-I went to IMS (Institute of Medical Sciences) at BHU yesterday.
-After parking my bike I saw a bunch of people standing together near the main gate of IMS building which looked unusual because the security there doesn’t allow public gathering.
-I also went to see what was happening there and found that there was an injured fainted person, very close to death, was lying down on the ground.
+Yesterday, I witnessed something truly inhuman and shocking at BHU.
+I have already had many bad experiences with BHU, but what I saw this time left me speechless.
+I had gone to the Institute of Medical Sciences (IMS) at BHU.
+After parking my bike, I noticed a group of people standing near the main gate of the IMS building.
+It seemed unusual, since security usually does not allow public gatherings there.
+Curious, I went closer and found that an injured and unconscious man—almost on the verge of death—was lying on the ground.

 Kathmandu Gay Pride 2010